archeeetah/BLOG_IT/README.md

 - **Add More Screens**: Expanding functionalities such as post details, user profiles, and comments.
 - **Enhance UI and User Experience**: Improving design, animations, and navigation for a more intuitive interface.

-## Requirements Evaluated in this Assignment
-This project is designed to assess Flutter development skills with a focus on:
-- **API integration and handling HTTP requests** using the `http` package.
-- **Displaying data efficiently in a ListView**.
-- **Managing asynchronous operations effectively** using FutureBuilder and state management techniques.
-- **Implementing loading indicators** for improved user experience.
-- **Handling errors gracefully** to ensure a user-friendly interface.
-- **Maintaining clean and well-structured code** following Flutter best practices.

-## License
-This project is open-source and free to use.